Young Guns II: Development and writing

 Screenwriter-producer John Fusco culled much of Billy's dialogue from actual newspaper interviews and reports between 1879 and 1881.
-Fusco also appears as the "Branded Man" in the prison pit escape scene alongside Jon Bon Jovi.
+Fusco appears as the "Branded Man" in the prison pit escape scene alongside Jon Bon Jovi.
 The cattle brand on Fusco's face reads J.C. for cattle rancher John Chisum.

 John Chisum, played by James Coburn, in the film convinces Pat Garrett to accept a job as the new Lincoln County Sheriff.
-Coburn himself played Garrett in Sam Peckinpah's Pat Garrett and Billy the Kid (1973).
+Coburn played Garrett in Sam Peckinpah's Pat Garrett and Billy the Kid (1973).

 Historical accuracy

 The historical Josiah "Doc" Scurlock lived to the age of 80 and died a respectable man in Eastland, Texas in 1929.
 The film's original screenplay accurately portrays Scurlock as heading to Texas with his bride.
-It has been reported that Kiefer Sutherland, faced with scheduling conflicts, refused to return to the Young Guns franchise unless his character died in the movie's "Stinking Springs Shoot Out".
-Writer John Fusco fought against this demand but ultimately rewrote the scene to accommodate Sutherland's schedule.
+It has been reported that Kiefer Sutherland, faced with scheduling conflicts, refused to return to the Young Guns franchise unless his character died in the movie's Stinking Springs shoot-out.
+Writer John Fusco fought against this demand, but ultimately rewrote the scene to accommodate Sutherland's schedule.

-Similarly, José Chavez y Chavez's death in the movie is also an inaccurate portrayal.
-The real Chavez y Chavez also lived to be an old man and passed away at the age of 72 in 1924.
-In both Young Guns I and II, he fights mainly with knives but historical records show that he was as skilled a gunman as the others.
+Similarly, José Chavez y Chavez's death in the movie is an inaccurate portrayal.
+The real Chavez y Chavez lived to be an old man and died at the age of 72 in 1924.
+In both Young Guns and Young Guns II, he fights mainly with knives, but historical records show that he was as skilled a gunman as the others.

-Although Tom O'Folliard was indeed shot by Pat Garrett, he was not from Pennsylvania and nor was he a young boy.
-He was played by a 14-year-old Balthazar Getty in the film but in real life he was 20–21 years old when he died.
+Although Tom O'Folliard was shot by Pat Garrett, he was not from Pennsylvania, and nor was he a young boy.
+He was played by a 14-year-old Balthazar Getty in the film, but in real life he was 20–21 years old when he died.

 Music

 Soundtrack

-Emilio Estevez originally approached Jon Bon Jovi to ask him for permission to include the song "Wanted Dead Or Alive" on the soundtrack.
+Emilio Estevez originally approached Jon Bon Jovi to ask him for permission to include the song "Wanted Dead or Alive" on the soundtrack.
 Bon Jovi didn't feel the song's lyrics were appropriate; however, he was inspired by the project and resolved to write a new song for the film that would be more in keeping with the period and setting.
 He quickly wrote the song "Blaze of Glory", and performed it on acoustic guitar in the Utah desert for Estevez and John Fusco.

 "Blaze of Glory" went on to reach No. 1 on the Billboard Hot 100.
-Jon Bon Jovi would go on to name his debut solo album Blaze of Glory (released as Young Guns II: Blaze Of Glory in the UK), which included the eponymous single as well as other songs from and inspired by the film.
+Jon Bon Jovi named his debut solo album Blaze of Glory, released as Young Guns II: Blaze Of Glory in the UK, which included the eponymous single as well as other songs from and inspired by the film.

 The album peaked at No. 3 on the Billboard 200 and No. 2 on the UK Albums Chart.

-Jon Bon Jovi also made a cameo appearance in the film, as one of the prisoners in the pit with Doc and Chavez (he can be seen 28 minutes and 8 seconds into the movie).
+Jon Bon Jovi made a cameo appearance in the film, as one of the prisoners in the pit with Doc and Chavez (he can be seen 28 minutes and 8 seconds into the movie).